 A friendly, experienced, person to live with and chat to for what may be their first time, away from home.

 A more pleasant and comfortable standard of housing than many HMOs.

 Frees up housing stock.

 The role of Age UK Reading is to broker, match and support the Homeshare.
 We interview and vet both parties and risk assess the home prior to making a match.
 We also stay in touch on a regular basis to support the relationship as it develops.
 We can act as a third party and mediator for either sharer to come to for help and advice.
 We can help manage any issues that may arise and be there to support both parties in this eventuality.

 What are the costs?

 There will be a fee for both parties who engage in this service.
 The older person will pay £100 and the sharer £200 per month to allow Age UK Reading to sustainably manage the service.
-The sharer will also pay a fee to the householder to contribute towards the running costs of the household.
+The sharer will also pay a contribution to the householder towards the running costs of the household.
 The size of this payment is pre-determined by the older person and negotiated by the two parties.

 What home share is not.

 A rental agreement – This is not a tenancy, the householder is not a landlord.